The Climate Defender’s Calendar: The Twelve-Year Plan

 2021.
 The Year of the Tree

 There’s a fun way and a not-so-fun way to spend the year of the tree.
 The fun way is to plant trees obsessively, everywhere, preferably with a bunch of kids – in your front yard, your churchyard, the lawn at the old folks’ home, the prison yard, the school yard.
-Especially the school yard; the kids don’t need a jungle gym, for god’s sake; they need a forest.
+Especially the school yard; the kids don’t need a jungle gym, for God’s sake; they need a forest.
 The planet needs 3 billion new trees, not one fewer, to suck up carbon dioxide.
-Less fun, but surely more important, is to protect the forests that remain.
+Less fun, but surely more important, is to protect the forests and grasslands that remain.
 Join up with the organizations that are supposed to be doing this, and straighten their spines.
 Their tools will be taxes and subsidies and lawsuits, yes, but also moral outrage.
 Stand in the threatened forest with a choir and a conscience.
 Actually, that sounds fun too.

 2022.
 The Year of the Cow